MCG-NJU/BCN/README.md

 ```
 python main.py --action train --dataset DS --split SP
 ```
-We also provide trained full and resized BGM model in [this mega link](https://mega.nz/file/GGoz3JRA#FsTyOATlWJ3oh7-fE7cmPw4GUsHpg_1Oz9BxBtrhLSQ).
+We also provide trained BCN model in [this mega link](https://mega.nz/file/GGoz3JRA#FsTyOATlWJ3oh7-fE7cmPw4GUsHpg_1Oz9BxBtrhLSQ).
 Extract the zip file `bcn_model.zip` and put the `best_models` folder in the same directory as `main.py`.

 #### 5. Testing our BCN